 ❌ However, you might want to think of another solution if:

 - You need a straightforward solution.
-This is not to say that embedding the presentation si a tedious process, but you might need to make slight edits to the layout of your presentation by hosting it into another provider
+This is not to say that embedding the presentation is a tedious process, but you might need to slightly modify the layout of your presentation by hosting it into another provider

 - You don't want to host your presentation into an external provider

 In the following example, we will show you how to embed a PowerPoint presentation using Google Slides:

 - Click New > File Upload

 - Right-click the file thumbnail, then click Open With > Google Slides

 - Your presentation will open in Google Slides.
 In the document editor, click File > Publish to the web...

 - In the pop-in window, go to the Embed tab, then hit Publish

 - Copiez the embed code in the address bar.
 You code block should start with an <iframe> tag and end with an </iframe> tag